Rossi Residencial: Early 2000s

-In order to increase the Rossi brand strategic value, the company began to follow the management model based on branding, redefined its essence and reformulated its visual identity, aligning communication and business strategy based on the desired values and attributes of the Rossi brand.

-Ibovespa Index Entry
+In 2007, the northeastern regional location based in Salvador opened.
+The OESTE regional office based in São José do Rio Preto also opened to operate in São Paulo and northern Paraná.
+Rossi Vendas, its sales team, was launched in 2007, with the objective of guaranteeing a quality service and a high degree of commitment.

-Rossi's shares are now part of the IBovespa portfolio.
+In 2008, Rossi's shares became part of the IBovespa portfolio.
 The Bovespa Index is the most important indicator of the average performance of Brazilian stock market quotations, as it reflects the behavior of the main securities traded on the BM & FBOVESPA.

-Capitalization

-Issuance of R $150 million in shares.